Natsulus/Local-Music-Bot/docs/config.rst

     Your bot's email.
 Optional if token provided. password
     Your bot's password.
-Optional if token provided. libraryName
+Optional if token provided. allowedChannels
-    Name of your startup library.
-libraryPath
-    Path to your startup library.
-Use /. allowedChannels
     Array of channel IDs which the bot will listen to.